Dusty211/mod2_project_bucketlist/README.md

 ## Bucketlist
 Bucketlist is a project I did with a partner while attending the Flatiron bootcamp.
 This project was the culmination of our Ruby Rails module.
-It was interesting for me in retrospect because it was before we learned JavaScript, so the entire web app is in Ruby.
+In retrospect, it was interesting for me because it was before we learned JavaScript, so the entire web app is in Ruby.
 Because of the lack of JavaScript, it was a little bit of a challenge to get it to feel like a modern website, but that also made it fun and interesting in many ways.
 This project taught me a lot about the Rails framework, and how to make views, templates, and forms using ERB.

 ## Features
 - Full Ruby on Rails web application (no JavaScript used)